Lua19/Lua19/README.md

 - 👋 Hi, I’m @Lua19
 - 👀 I’m interested in learning application design and databases
 - 🌱 I’m currently learning C#, .NET frameworks and Flutter
-- 💞️ I’m looking to collaborate on anything where i can learb
+- 💞️ I’m looking to collaborate on anything where i can learn
 - 📫 How to reach me; miguellua100@gmail.com

 <!---